-- Energy Audits were conducted across the facility - In-process of EnMS certification - Installation of smart meters being initiated - Initiated phased wise replacement of IE2 motors to IE5 motors - Monitoring of energy, power factor and controlling to save energy - LED lighting system as a part of energy conservation program 100% completion - Installed Air reservoirs for supporting the compressor - Initiated Purchase of compressed air energy efficient Nozzles are being put at manufacturing operations to reduce the load on compressors - Daylight system available in plant. - Overall improvement of Power factor by adding capacitor banks (Target of 0.99) - The machines being sent for refurbishment are being checked for energy consumption patterns and accordingly the devices are replaced with latest technology, resulting into reduction of consumption of electricity - Upgradation of STP, ETP and ACWTP completed for conservation of energy - Conservation of energy by installing thyristor drivers in Heat treatment furnaces - Energy saving logics are introduced in machines, which switches off the hydraulics or the machines during the idle times - Variable frequency drives (VFD's) are installed to higher Capacity motors to reduce energy - · Relay outing of the machines to isolate the Usage of deducting units consuming high energy and isolation of such devices - Initiated compressor excess air leakage by installation of Air Management System (AMS) - Temperature cut-off is present and maintained for the water bath and tri-bath - Upgradation of substation incoming transformer to reduce internal loss and transformers are well maintained with periodic check - Installed Nitrogen injected fire protection system (NIFPS) for main distribution Transformer - Replacing outdated distribution panel with upgraded version across the campus in a phase manner outdated main transformer control panel has been replaced with enhanced safety system - Installing Energy efficient electrical appliances like AC's, Fan, Coolers, Chillers, AHU. etc., Replacement of old AC with Five-star rating AC.
-Switching off lights / fans / Motors/ compressors in interval time - Initiated regular audit of compressed air leakages points, implementation, and monitoring Inhouse - · Electrical Power system improvement which results in reduction in breakdown and less working of DG thus saving in HSD cost - Continuously maintaining Plant power factor>0.995 thus saving in electricity and reduction in losses - Replaced old capacitor panel of Steel Rings with APFC panel - Initiated Motion Sensors on Gangway, Worker Locker Room, Washroom lights, maintenance area, Production supervisor cabin, Cropping Machine cell - Effective Shut Down program during No Part order /breaks/weekend - PLC programing is done to enable sleep mode or power OFF on 15 Honing machines
+- Energy Audits were conducted across the Bangalore facility - In-process of EnMS certification - Installation of smart meters being initiated - Initiated phased wise replacement of IE2 motors to IE5 motors - Monitoring of energy, power factor and controlling to save energy - LED lighting system as a part of energy conservation program was fully completed - Installed Air reservoirs for supporting the compressor - Initiated purchase of compressed air energy efficient nozzles, that were installed at manufacturing operations to reduce the load on compressors - Daylight system was made available in the plant - Overall improvement of power factor by adding capacitor banks (Target of 0.99) - The machines being sent for refurbishment were checked for its energy consumption patterns and accordingly the devices were replaced with latest technology, resulting in reduction of consumption of electricity in manufacturing process - Upgradation of STP, ETP and ACWTP completed for conservation of energy - Conservation of energy by installing thyristor drivers in heat treatment furnaces - Energy saving logics are introduced in machines, which switches off the hydraulics or the machines during the idle times - Variable frequency drives (VFD's) were installed to higher capacity motors to reduce energy consumption - Relay outing of the machines to isolate the usage of deducting units consuming high energy and isolation of such devices - Initiated compressor excess air leakage by installation of Air Management System (AMS) - Temperature cut-off is present and maintained for the water bath and degreasing - Upgradation of substation incoming transformer to reduce internal loss and transformers are well maintained with periodic checks - Installed Nitrogen injected fire protection system (NIFPS) for main distribution transformer - Replacing outdated distribution panel with upgraded version across the campus in a phased manner outdated main transformer control panel was replaced with enhanced safety system - Installing energy efficient electrical appliances like AC's, Fan, Coolers, Chillers, AHU. etc., Replacement of old AC with five-star rating AC.
+Switching off lights/ fans/ Motors/ compressors during interval time - Initiated regular audit of compressed air leakages points, implementation and inhouse monitoring - Electrical power system improvement which results in reduction in breakdown and reduced working of DG, thus, saving in HSD costs - Continuously maintaining of Plant power factor > 0.995, thus, saving in electricity and reduction in losses - Replaced old capacitor panel of Steel Rings with APFC panel (One)